GeoscienceAustralia/dea-knowledge-hub/docs/data/old-version/dea-surface-reflectance-nbar-landsat-2.0.0/_details.md

 ## Processing steps

 1. Extract metadata from data sources

-1. Calculate sun and sensor angles per pixel (Vincenty, 1975; Edberg and Oliver, 2013)
+2. Calculate sun and sensor angles per pixel (Vincenty, 1975; Edberg and Oliver, 2013)

-1. Determine values for six base atmospheric parameters across each image scene
+3. Determine values for six base atmospheric parameters across each image scene
+  * Divide scene into quarters and select the nine unique points which form the corners of these quadrants
+  * Compute the six parameters across optical spectrum at each of the nine points using a Radiative Transfer Model (Modtran 5) and atmospheric state data
+  * Accumulate values for the six parameters at each of the nine points to correspond to Landsat bands using Landsat spectral response function
+  * Interpolate accumulated values for the six parameters across image scene using the bilinear method.

-1. Derive normalised surface reflectance for sun angle of 45°
+4. Derive normalised surface reflectance for sun angle of 45° Use interpolated, accumulated values for the six base atmospheric parameters to compute the atmospheric and BRDF correction for each pixel and output the normalised surface reflectance for sun angle of 45°.

-1. Ortho-processing using DSM
+5. Ortho-processing using DSM

 % ## Software